MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-parquet-format.md

 - **Cause**: The column name contains invalid characters.

-- **Resolution**: Add or modify the column mapping to make the sink column name valid.
+- **Resolution**: Add or modify the column mapping to make the destination column name valid.

 ## The file created by the copy data activity extracts a table that contains a varbinary (max) column